 “I’ve got a great idea.
 Where should I start?”

-I’ve started 5 businesses – some modest successes, some epic failures, some TBD.
+I’ve started 5 businesses – some have done well, others have failed very well, some TBD.
 When I get this question, here’s what I tell people:

 - Start with easy, cheap experiments.
 Read “The Lean Start-Up.”
 I guarantee that there are several free/cheap ways to validate your idea before you go all in.
 Set up a quick website and run a couple hundred dollars of ads to see if people sign up with their emails?
 Talk to 10 people in the space and hear what they’d do if they could start from scratch again?
 In one of my companies, we set up a website with millions of public data points and studied the web traffic patterns.
 Google “lean start up experiment examples” and you’ll get plenty of good ideas you can do in the next 30 days.